City of Reno

 Funding for Arts & Culture Projects

 The Reno City Council’s strategic priorities include creating vibrant neighborhoods and public places by prioritizing public arts and culture.
-As such, the City of Reno sets aside money from the Room Tax Fund for the Arts & Culture Commission and public art budgets.
-Room Tax allocations, which come from visitors staying in hotels, are restricted to uses that specifically provide a tourism amenity, or promote tourism in the Reno area.
+As such, the City of Reno sets aside money from the Room Tax Fund for the Arts & Culture and public art budgets.
+Room Tax allocations, which come from visitors staying in hotels, are restricted to uses that promote tourism and improve the city as an engaging destination for visitors and citizens.

 The City of Reno also has a 2% for Art Ordinance, which ensures that public art has a place in all City of Reno buildings and parks.